-VBSR is pleased to honor four outstanding individuals and organizations who are pushing new ideas and initiatives forward, leading by outstanding example, and developing successful SR business models.
-Our 16th Annual Award Ceremony and Dinner will recognize Beth Sachs, Co-Founder and Director Emerita of Vermont Energy Investment Corporation, with the Terry Ehrich Award for Lifetime Achievement (formerly the Terry Ehrich Award for Excellence in Socially Responsible Business).
-Awards will also be given to Milk Money and SunCommon (VBSR Innovation and Inspiration Award), and Benjy Adler, of Skinny Pancake (VBSR Young Changemaker Award).
+VBSR is pleased to honor three outstanding individuals and organizations who are pushing new ideas and initiatives forward, leading by outstanding example, and developing successful SR business models.
+Our 17th Annual Award Ceremony and Dinner will recognize Jen Kimmich, Co-Founder of the Alchemist, with the Terry Ehrich Award for Lifetime Achievement (formerly the Terry Ehrich Award for Excellence in Socially Responsible Business).
+Awards will also be given to Julie Lineberger and Joseph Cincotta, founders of LineSync Architecture (VBSR Innovation and Inspiration Award), and Theresa Snow, the founder of Salvation Farms (VBSR Young Changemaker Award).

 A sunset view of the Adirondacks, historic resort buildings and gardens, environmentally-focused operations and a chef-designed menu featuring Vermont producers (including many VBSR members!), make this the perfect setting to celebrate some of our outstanding members and their work.
 Guests will have the chance to network and celebrate while enjoying a cocktail hour, dinner, dessert and a cash bar.
 Don’t miss this unique gathering of entrepreneurial, mission-driven business professionals!

 Jen Kimmich, The Alchemist

 The VBSR Terry Ehrich Award for Lifetime Achievement (formerly the Terry Ehrich Award for Excellence in Socially Responsible Business) honors an outstanding individual in honor of Terry Ehrich, late owner of Hemmings Motor News, founder of the First Day Foundation and a founding Board member of VBSR.
 The award is given annually to a person exemplifying Terry’s commitment to community, the environment, progressive public policy, and the workplace.